 2. Think About Big Upcoming Expenses

-It's not always possible to prepare for big expenses, but if you have some things in mind that you want to do with your money, now is the time to start thinking about how you're going to afford it.
+It’s not always possible to prepare for big expenses, but if you have some things in mind that you want to do with your money, now is the time to start thinking about how you’re going to afford them.

 For example, maybe you’re considering buying a new car, or you may be thinking about buying a house.
 Or it may be something smaller, such as a gaming console or home appliance.
 Whatever it is, it’s a good idea to start saving now to achieve your goal without taking on debt if possible.